uriJo/NLP-Project/README.md

 # NLP-Project

-This is for test.py while nlp-study
+This is for test.py while nlp-studying